-Ahmed Al Bulushi,
+Ahmed Al Bulushi, Independent Non-executive Director

 Mr Ahmed is a member of the Audit Committee.
-He is also an Executive with Asyad Group looking after various projects.
+He is also a Chief Executive Asset Management at Asyad Group looking after various projects.

 Prior to Asyad, Mr Ahmed held several key positions including as Chief Executive Officer of Mwasalat and Director of Internal Audit at Royal Court Affairs, where he was responsible for risk management and corporate governance.